Living with Less After Loss

 From the pen of...

-Chris Shank is a surviving brother of Army Cpl.
-Jeremy Shank, who was killed in Iraq in 2006.
-In addition to working on the Survivor Care Team at TAPS, he's an avid marathon runner and writer.
+Chris Shank is a surviving brother of Army Corporal Jeremy Shank, who was killed in Iraq in 2006.
+Chris is an avid marathon runner and writer.
 He currently lives in Texas with his wife, Dana Formon.